dhellmann/pymotw-3/source/base64/index.rst

 Base 64 Decoding
 ================

-:func:`b64decode` converts the encoded string back to the original form by taking four bytes and converting them to the original three, using a lookup table.
+:func:`b64decode` converts an encoded string back to the original form by taking four bytes and converting them to the original three, using a lookup table.